 Deepfake has proven beneficial in its application in a number of industries sheltering educational and social media, film industry, digital communications, games, entertainment, healthcare, applied sciences, and various business domains such as fashion and e-commerce.
 Some of the benefits are discussed below;

 Deepfake technology has risen film industries more rapidly, it can help in composing digital sounds for actors who lost their voice due to disease or updating any footage of film instead of reshooting it.
 Filmmakers can recreate the traditional scenes in movies, produce new movies starring long-dead actors, create special effects and featured-face editing after post-production and improve video quality more professionally.
+(See how IoT in movies help in this frame)

 The potential applications of deepfake technology surely are enhancing businesses digitally.
 It could possibly transform e-commerce and advertisement in significant ways.
-The famous brand can tie up with supermodels who are not actually supermodels and can show their fashion outfits on the class of models with different skin colors, heights, and weights.
-It helps in generating targeted fashion ads that vary according to time, weather and viewers, especially in online clothing business.
+The famous brand can tie up with supermodels who are not actually supermodels and can show their fashion outfits on the class of models with different skin colours, heights, and weights.
+It helps in generating targeted fashion ads that vary according to time, weather and viewers, especially in the online clothing business.

 While discussing the consequences of deepfake technology, we should not forget the fact that AI has both positive and negative sides, developers are concerned when and how to improve and apply technologies that truly benefit people and the world, and especially how to make the involvement of society in their development.